-The building doors will be open from 7:45 a.m. to 8:10 a.m.
-There will be no supervision prior to 7:45 a.m.
+Students may be dropped off between 7:45 a.m. to 8:10 a.m.
+The doors will be open for students to come in at 7:45 a.m.

 While school formally begins at 8:15 a.m., students are expected to be in their classrooms, settled in, and ready to learn by 8:15 a.m.
-To ensure students are ready, they must be in the building well before the start of school.
+To ensure students are ready they must be in the building well before the start of school.
 Hence, students arriving to the building after 8:10 a.m. will be considered tardy.